Sonnet 376

 Sonnet 368

-Proud legacy born out of pure white snow
+Proud legacy born out of pure white snow,

-Emerging there a changeling from the ice,
+Emerging as a changeling from the ice—

 ‘Be fruitful, multiply, fill the earth,